1889–90 Preston North End F.C. season

-The 1889–90 season was Preston's 2nd season in professional football.
+The 1889–90 season was Preston North End's second season in the Football League.
 The club entered the season as double defending champions, having won both the league and FA Cup titles the previous season.
-Although the Bolton Wanderers removed them from the cup, a successive league title was assured on the final day.
+Although the Bolton Wanderers eliminated them from the cup, a successive league title was assured on the final day.
 With the Lilywhites holding off the challenges of Everton and the Blackburn Rovers.